Skip to main content

 • Trusts of bereaved minors (trusts created by the Will of the child’s parent) must pay all assets to the beneficiary on attaining age 18 or before.

-Whilst it is possible to use a standard draft trust deed.
-A settlor of a disabled persons trust may choose instead to instruct a legal adviser to draft a bespoke trust document which enforces these restrictions on the trustees.
+Whilst it is possible to use an 'off the shelf' draft trust deed, a settlor of a disabled persons trust may choose instead to instruct a legal adviser to draft a bespoke trust document which enforces these restrictions on the trustees.

 On death of the beneficiary